-My favorite type of investing is lazy investing.
+My favorite type of investing is low effort investing.
 “Couch Potato Investing,” if you will.
 It’s what lets me spend only 1 hour a month managing my finances.

 What is Couch Potato Investing?

-To truly become a lazy couch potato investor, you need to first understand index funds.
+To truly become a couch potato investor, you need to first understand index funds.

 I love index funds.